 - Check for cracks or holes around outdoor water faucets

 - Make sure siding is properly aligned next to windows and chimneys

 - Note gaps where siding or bricks meet your foundation

-A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
 Contact Strand Brothers Service Experts in Austin for a professional energy assessment at 512-592-3072 .